LambdaSchool/webapi-i-guided-solution/README-lesson-plan.md

 ## Make server restart on changes

-- add `nodemon` as a dev dependency.
+- add `nodemon` as a dev dependency with `npm i -D nodemon`.
-- add `server` script using `nodemon index.js`.
+- add `server` script using `nodemon index.js` to the `package.json`.
-- stop the server.
+- stop the server currently running.
-- run the server using `npm run server`.
+- start the server using `npm run server`.
 - make a `GET` to `/`.

 **any questions?**